public-health-data-scientists/open-coding-labs/README.md

 Logistics
 ----------
-These are weekly sessions on Tuesdays from 11.30am - 1.30pm The first session is on Tuesday, March 10th
+- Tuesdays from 11.30am - 1.30pm
-This event series is sponsored by CSAPH
+- The first session is on Tuesday, March 10th
-Coffee and snacks will be served
+- Coffee and snacks will be served
-Location TBD
+- Location TBD

 Details
 ----------